Skrylar/ImpromptuModular/README.md

 ![IM](res/img/PhraseSeq16BlockDiag.jpg)

 Here are some specific details on elements of the faceplate.
-Familiarity with Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.
+Familiarity with the Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.

 * **Seq/Song**: This is the main switch that controls the two major modes of the sequencer.
 Seq mode allows the currently selected sequence (Seq# knob and display) to be played/edited.
 In this mode, all controls are available (transpose, rotate, copy-paste, gates, slide, octave, notes) and the content of a sequence can be modified even when the sequencer is running.
 Song mode allows the creation of a series of sequence numbers (called phrases).
 In this mode, only the sequence index numbers themselves can be modified (whether the sequence is running or not); the aforementioned controls are unavailable and the actual contents of the sequences cannot be modified.